Courtenay, British Columbia: Post-secondary

-Courtenay is home to the largest North Island College Campus with approximately 1,669 students enrolled in credit classes and an additional 1,393 enrolled in short term or vocational courses.
-The campus has a cafeteria, bookstore, library, and the notable Stan Hagen Theatre that holds many community events.
-The Comox Valley Campus offers many certificate, associate degree, and bachelor's degree programs, and is known for its Bachelor of Science in Nursing program and its Professional Photography Certificate.
+Courtenay is home to the Comox Valley campus of North Island College.
+The campus has a cafeteria, bookstore, library, student housing, and the Stan Hagen Theatre, a venue for community events.
+The Comox Valley Campus offers certificate, associate degree, and bachelor's degree programs as well as a trades training centre.

 Media

 There is one newspaper in the city, the Comox Valley Record.
 There are two radio stations, CKLR-FM and CFCP-FM.